flucksite/avram_encrypted/README.md

 > [!NOTE]
 > When re-encrypting, you never need to pass the type.
 This method will never
-> parse the value to the original value.
+> parse the value to the original type.
 It will just re-encrypt the value
 > directly.

 So a re-encryption operation may look like this: